NCAR/lrose-docs/lrose-core/lrose-data-flow.md

 ## Configuring an FMQ

+When creating an FMQ, it must be configured to handle the characteristics of the data.
+You need to ask:

+* how large are the messages?
+* how fast are the messages arriving?
+* how fast will the readers be able to comsume the messages?

 The following parameters must be set when creating an FMQ:

 | Parameter  | Typical value | Description |